 The Fellowship exists for all LGBTQ+ people in order to provide a religious organization that supports their unique experience.

-Article III: Members
+Article III: Structure

 - The Fellowship is committed to creating an experience that aids all LGBTQ+ people to achieve the fullness of their divinity.